"In a world full of sunsets, be the Northern Lights."

-Aurora Borealis are beautiful dancing displays of blue, green and sometimes yellow light that occur in higher northern latitudes.
+Aurora Borealis are beautiful dancing displays of blue, green, and sometimes yellow light that occur in higher northern latitudes.
 They are a product of electrically charged particles released by the sun and Earth’s atmospheric elements.
-The colours come from different elements that they interact with - for instance, the blue comes due to nitrogen and yellow-green due to oxygen.
+The colors come from different elements that they interact with - for instance, the blue comes due to nitrogen and the yellow-green due to oxygen.
 Aurora Borealis or Northern Lights, as they are most commonly known to be, are best seen during the cold, dark months of winter.

 Of polar bears, reindeer, walruses and Arctic foxes, Norway was once infamous for its Viking population.
 Even after so many years, their legend lives on.
 Yet adventurers from across the world come to satiate their wanderlust.
 When we talk about Aurora Borealis, the first word that comes to your mind is Norway.
 While Norway was ostracised because of its notorious weather and boisterous nature of the Vikings, today it is the most preferred destination to catch the Northern Lights.

-This off-the-beaten-track destination, is indeed, an eye-candy for all nature lovers.
-Less civilisation and more internalisation are what you will experience here.
+This off-the-beaten-track destination is true, an eye-candy for all nature lovers.
+Less civilization and more internalization are what you will experience here.
 While it is one of those very last destinations you’ll ever want to visit, it is also one of the most breathtaking odysseys you’ll ever take in your lifetime.
 And your efforts will all be worth it when you spot the Northern Lights in the middle of nowhere, dancing exclusively for your pleasure.
-Soak up the midnight sun, witness a glacier calving or be dazzled by the magic of the Aurora Borealis, Greenland, by all odds, is an unexpected surprise.
+Soak up the midnight sun, witness a glacier calving, or be dazzled by the magic of the Aurora Borealis, Greenland, by all odds, is an unexpected surprise.

-And last, but not the least, is the land who carries the sigil of a maple leaf.
-While everyone flocks to Canada for the Niagara Falls, we recommend you to cut the normal trail and head up north to witness the iridescent Northern Lights.
+And last, but not least, is the land that carries the sigil of a maple leaf.
+While everyone flocks to Canada for Niagara Falls, we recommend you to cut the normal trail and head up north to witness the iridescent Northern Lights.
 Head to Yukon or the Aurora Village in Yellowknife, and you won’t be disappointed when you look up at the sky.